 Think about it this way – words and conversations are free.
 And if people have a good opinion of you, and an idea of what you do professionally, they’ll likely approach you with information or referrals that could lead to great deals or more connections.

-Before we work through the details of this stellar free marketing method for making connections, I want to briefly touch on what we’ve learned so far about marketing and deal-getting strategies.
-(Make sure you check out Part 1 here, if you missed it.)
+Before we work through the details of this stellar free real estate marketing strategy for making connections, I want to briefly touch on what we’ve learned so far about marketing and deal-getting strategies.
+(Make sure you check out Part 1 of finding off-market real estate deals, if you missed it.)

-Even if you have a marketing budget available, I’d still recommend taking advantage of free real estate marketing methods.
+Even if you have a marketing budget available, I’d still recommend taking advantage of free real estate marketing strategies.
 The more the better, right?

 So for today, we want to explore how to market yourself to others and build referral partner connections to make the most out of these relationships.